javinyx/MastersOfRenaissance/deliverables/CommunicationProtocol.md

 # Communication Protocol
 ## Group ID: AM13 - A.Y.
 2020/21

  This document's aim is to provide a clear overview of _Maestri del Rinascimento_ project's communication protocol.
 Most relevant and crucial exhanges are going to be highlighted here.
-All the messages follows the JSON format shown below:
+All the messages follow the JSON format shown below:

  ```
  Message style: